kimsungwhee/KSHObjcUML/README.md

 ## KSHObjcUML
-KSHObjcUML can show oriented graph of dependencies between Objective-C classes in your project.
+KSHObjcUML can show oriented graph of dependencies between Objective-C and Swift classes in your project.
 This plugin is based on [objc-dependency-visualizer](https://github.com/PaulTaykalo/objc-dependency-visualizer).

 ![Example](KSHObjcUML.png)

 ##Changes

+### 2016-04-24
+ - Support Swift Project

 ### 2015-05-25